As our intrepid readers know, we are now entering the testing phase of our project. Want to see where we are? Check out the wiki.

 I had trouble navigating through the software to find the pages indicated by the help documents.
+Firstly, read this and try to find a solution.
 I was making notes in capslock on my documentation sheet within 15 minutes of opening the software in my frustration, especially when the navigation in the help documentation also failed and I had to relaunch it to regain the windows I had clicked away from.

 This tool (based on the help files that I finally attempted to use) assumed I had metadata all ready to go in a delineated file.
 What I had was an XML record for the whole file that I managed to export from our ARCHON system.
 Which I then couldn’t figure out how to convert or import into the “delimited file” that the system expected.

 The tool also assumed that I knew enough about MODS to build a record more or less from scratch, if I didn’t have delimited metadata to add.
 (I’m a former cataloger but not a metadata expert by any means.
 I don’t routinely build records, I use tools like ARCHON to build them FOR me out of relatively standardized natural language that I enter into the software.)

 I have trouble imagining the workflow for this software without more expertise than I currently have.
 I’m sure I’ll DEVELOP more as I learn more.
 But.
 Frustrating.